Dolphin deaths, algae-ridden pools, and illegal circus-style shows

 Malta’s current Animal Welfare Act defines a ‘circus’ as “any exhibition put on by exhibitors for profit, and viewed by the public for entertainment which offers amusement and display, and where animals are made to perform tricks or manoeuvres, which do not reflect their natural behaviour or does not offer any educational value”.
 Further, Part X A (Circuses) 31 A of the Act states: “It shall not be lawful for any person to use animals for performances, exhibitions, shows or for the training thereof in circuses”.
 The fact that the dolphins at Mediterraneo Marine Park perform tricks in shows and interact with the paying public, makes the park a circus by definition, which is against the current animal welfare laws in Malta.

-We are fighting for their future, please help by sharing this story.
+We will continue for their future, please help by sharing this story.